 The biochemistry MS curriculum is flexible and allows students to choose electives according to their interests.
 Our MS students can take new experimental and professional biotechnology courses, and can choose courses to complete an Experimental Biotechnology track within our MS program.
 Please visit the curriculum page for details.

 The degree can be completed with either full- or part-time study.
 Many research assistants in CWRU biomedical science laboratories have earned MS degrees with part-time study.
 Please contact us for details.

 We participate in CWRU's Graduate Student North Star Program, which invites students from our partnering Minority Serving Institutions (MSI) and Historically Black Colleges and Universities (HBCU) to join us.
 The application deadline is June 1.
 Please visit the North Star web site for details.

 Entering students should have an undergraduate degree in biochemistry, biology, chemistry, or a related science, with a solid background in mathematics, chemistry, physics and biology.

 Prospective students should submit an application online, along with three letters of recommendation, transcript(s) of undergraduate and graduate work, GRE scores (optional), and official TOEFL scores if they are required.

-Students are admitted for both the fall and spring semesters, although entry in the fall is preferred.
+Students are admitted for both the fall and spring semesters.

 Living in Cleveland